Traveling with a Drone: The Ultimate Guide to Bringing a Drone on a Plane

 Before you pack that drone in your suitcase, you should consider whether it will comply with TSA requirements, FAA hazardous material regulations, airline policies, and the drone laws in both your take-off location and arrival destination.

-In this guide, we’ll walk you through how you can legally take your drone on a plane.
+In the rest of this guide, we’ll walk you through how you can legally take your drone on a plane.
 You’ll learn how to properly pack your drone and drone batteries for air travel based on TSA drone rules and FAA regulations.
 We’ll also alert you to when you should check with your specific airline for additional guidelines.

 Note: The content on this page is meant for informational purposes only and is not meant to take the place of legal counsel.
 If we missed something, or if you have further questions, please send an email to support[at]uavcoach[dot]com, and we’ll do our best to help you out.